joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/02/03/business/roaring-kitty-gamestop-massmutual.html?searchResultPosition=4

 **Texas Department Apologizes for ‘Chucky’ Amber Alert**\
-`The alert, which said that the killer doll from the “Child’s Play” horror films was a suspect in a kidnapping, was sent as the “result of a test malfunction,” according to state officials.`\
+`The alert, which said that the killer doll from the “Child’s Play” horror films was a suspect in a kidnapping, was sent as a “result of a test malfunction,” according to state officials.`\
 https://nytimes.com/2021/02/03/us/department-public-safety-amber-alert-malfunction.html?searchResultPosition=5

 **Suspect in Killing of 2 Florida F.B.I.
 Agents Is Identified**\